 While you don’t need to water your peace lily immediately after repotting, you should water your plant within a few days.
 If the soil potting mix is dry, you should water your plant right after repotting.

 Do Peace Lily Plants Like Big Pots?

 Since peace lilies are larger plants, they tend to require larger pots (in addition to occasional pruning).
-However, the pot you choose should only be a bit larger than the plant’s root ball.
-If your pot is too large, the soil may stay moist and plants can develop root rot.
+However, your chosen pot should only be a bit larger than the plant’s root ball.
+If your pot is too large, the soil may stay moist, and plants can develop root rot.